 Should I Buy the Propella Mini?

-The Mini was easily bested by several other bikes in our testing, but that doesn't mean it wouldn't be the perfect affordable e-bike for many people.
+The Mini was easily bested by several other bikes in our testing, but that doesn't mean it wouldn't be the perfect budget electric bike for many people.
 With its impressively light weight and compact size, this is a sensible option for those that may need to carry their bike up a flight of stairs or are tight on storage space.
 We feel this relatively simple yet stylish model is a good choice for navigating the concrete jungle or shorter trips around town that won't break the bank.

 What Other E-Bikes Should I Consider?

 Looking for an electric city bike but prefer the stability of bigger wheels?
 The Aventon Soltera is a reasonably priced option that rolls confidently on 700c wheels but still has zippy, responsive handling and a sleek design.
 It costs a bit more, but it's also a bit more powerful with a 350W motor and 20 mph top speed, and it boasts a longer range with its 346 Wh battery.
 Interested in something more compact?
 The Lectric XP 2.0 is a folding model that takes up even less storage space than the Mini.
 Sure, it's a bit (ok, a lot) heavier, but it's also significantly more powerful with a 500W motor and top pedal-assisted speed of 28 mph, plus it has a larger 460 Wh battery and corresponding distance range.